 Evaluating IUL as an Investment

 We use the word “investment” loosely as it relates to life insurance because apart from variable life insurance, ordinary life insurance is not an investment, but rather a savings vehicle or perhaps even a wealth accumulation account.
-But the word “investment” implies risk, and one of the advantages of life insurance is that it carries no risk of loss.

 While IUL policies can boost the performance of your cash account over that of traditional UL, the restrictions on how much you can benefit from market movements in the form of cap and participation rates should be studied carefully when considering a purchase of IUL, given their potential to limit the growth of these equity indexed accounts.